 In 1969 interviews, Paige told reporters she graduated from Van Nuys High School.
 I have found no school photos of Paige at VNHS. (see 1969: Most Public Year)

 I’ve seen dozens of newspaper photos accompanied with brief write-ups of model/starlets, beauty contest winners and runners up, from the 50s and 60s.
-Almost always it includes where the young women attended high school.
-Many times, they were still in high school.
+Almost always it includes where the young women attended high school and frequently, they were still in high school.
 Note that in this write-up of Paige, no high school is mentioned.
 She has a “background in modelling and drama.”

-I’m really thinking now that Paige dropped out of high school after the 9th or 10th grade.
+I’m thinking now that Paige dropped out of high school after the 9th or 10th grade.

 Paige would be married in Las Vegas 1 1/2 years (Oct.
 1, 1963) after this article appeared.
 The marriage lasted for 11 months (Aug 27, 1964).